-The Vannie Cook Clinic in McAllen, Texas, offers advanced treatments, diagnostics and genetic counseling from Texas Children’s/Baylor College of Medicine physicians in the only comprehensive pediatric cancer center in South Texas.
+The Vannie Cook Clinic in McAllen, Texas, offers advanced treatments and diagnostics from Texas Children’s/Baylor College of Medicine physicians in the only comprehensive pediatric cancer and hematology center in South Texas.

 101 W. Expressway 83